caleb531/automata/joss/paper.md

 The following example is inspired by the use case described in [@Johnson_2010].
 We wish to determine which strings in a given set are within the target edit distance to a reference string.
-We will do this by using utilities provided by `automata`, starting by initializing a DFA corresponding to the input set.
+We will do this with utilities provided by `automata`, first by initializing a DFA corresponding to a set of target words.

 ```python
 from automata.fa.dfa import DFA